Pandemic Golden Globes ratings plunge 64% to 6.9M viewers

 Last year’s show, in the pre-lockdown era, reached 18.4 million viewers, the Nielsen company said.

-Big winners in Sunday’s ceremony were the films “Nomadland” and “Borat Subsequent Moviefilm” and the television programs “The Crown,” “Schitt’s Creek” and “The Queen’s Gambit.”
+Big winners in Sunday’s ceremony were the films “Nomadland” and “Borat Subsequent Moviefilm” and the television programs “The Crown” and “The Queen’s Gambit.”

 The writer’s strike curtailed the Globes in 2008 and only 6 million people watched the news conference.
 Otherwise, this year’s show had by far the smallest audience since NBC began telecasting the awards in 1996.